The Reward-Based Crowdfunding Guide

 Crowdfunding rewards can be as basic as a personalized thank-you letter or branded T-shirt.
 The most popular crowdfunding gifts, however, often revolve around donors gaining early access to the product because they actually receive what excited them enough to fund your project in the first place.

 Rewards crowdfunding differs from other types of crowdfunding.
-With equity crowdfunding, for example, companies give up a percentage of their company in exchange for funds.
-With loan crowdfunding, any money received is paid back with interest.
+With equity crowdfunding, for example, businesses give up a percentage of their company in exchange for funds.
+With debt or loan crowdfunding, companies pay back any money received with interest.

 What Type of Business Is It Useful For?

 It can also be a good choice for any small business that wants to test the waters on a new product or idea.
-Should a service or an aspect of your product need to be tweaked, user feedback from the crowdfunding process will likely quickly let you know.
+Should you need to tweak an aspect of your product or service, user feedback from the crowdfunding process will likely let you know quickly.

 Rewards crowdfunding might not be ideal, however, if your business has a complex product or service.
 It may be hard to explain the value of your company in layperson’s terms to a crowdfunding audience.